 Sunny Harvest is a Cochranville, Pa. based cooperative of Amish Farmers.

 Jose and his family grow specialty mushrooms in Cambridge, Maryland in addition to their day jobs serving as soil and water conservation agents.

 The Common Market is a nonprofit regional food distributor with a mission to connect communities with good food from sustainable family farms.
 Common Market does some of what we do, but at a larger scale.
 They work directly with local farms and provide clear, traceable information about where food comes from and how it's made.
 We work with Common Market to streamline some purchasing and logistics for farms that are outside our typical aggregation route, or are otherwise inaccessible at our scale.
 If you have questions about how we work with Common Market, or any product traceability please don't hesitate to ask!
-All product growing practices are listed under individual product protocols; source farms are listed in the item description.

 A fourth generation farm, Tuckey's grows fruits and vegetables using Integrated Pest Management in Adams County, Pensylvania.